Coffee: Historical transmission

-Other sources of coffee drinking or knowledge of the coffee tree appears in the middle of the 15th century in the accounts of Ahmed al-Ghaffar in Yemen, where coffee seeds were first roasted and brewed in a similar way to how it is prepared now.
+Other sources of coffee drinking or knowledge of the coffee tree appear in the middle of the 15th century in the accounts of Ahmed al-Ghaffar in Yemen, where coffee seeds were first roasted and brewed in a similar way to how it is prepared now.
 Coffee was used by Sufi circles to stay awake for their religious rituals.
 Accounts differ on the origin of the coffee plant before its appearance in Yemen.
-Coffee may have been introduced to Yemen from Ethiopia via trade across the Red Sea.
+Coffee may have been introduced to Yemen from Ethiopia via the Red Sea trade.
 One account credits Muhammad Ibn Sa'd al-Dhabḥani for bringing coffee to Aden from the Somali coast, other early accounts say Ali ben Omar of the Shadhili Sufi order was the first to introduce coffee to Arabia.
 By the 16th century, coffee had reached the rest of the Middle East and North Africa.
-The first coffee seeds were smuggled out of the Middle East by Sufi Baba Budan from Yemen to India during the time.
-Before then, all exported coffee was boiled or otherwise sterilized.
-Portraits of Baba Budan depict him as having smuggled seven coffee seeds by strapping them to his chest.
-The first plants from these smuggled seeds were planted in Mysore.

 In 1583, Leonhard Rauwolf, a German physician, gave this description of coffee after returning from a ten-year trip to the Near East:

 A beverage as black as ink, useful against numerous illnesses, particularly those of the stomach.
 Its consumers take it in the morning, quite frankly, in a porcelain cup passed around and from which each one drinks a cupful.
 It is composed of water and the fruit from a bush called bunnu.